cscart/docs/user_guide/look_and_feel/themes/diacritic_symbols.rst

 When customising a store in the Visual Editor, you can choose different fonts to be used on the storefront.
 If a language with diacritic symbols is used in your store, you may experience problems with displaying such symbols when using some fonts.
 If so, try to do the following:

 *   Go to `Google Fonts <https://www.google.com/fonts/>`_ and choose the desired font.
 Open Sans, for example.
-*   Make sure that the selected font supports non-standart (diacritic) symbols:
+*   Make sure that the selected font supports non-standard (diacritic) symbols:

     *   In the **Preview Text** input field type the text with diacritic symbols.
     *   Click the **Enter** button on your keyboard.